peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

 ### DivideToIntegerNaturalScale
-    public EFloat DivideToIntegerNaturalScale​(EFloat divisor) Divides two arbitrary-precision binary floats, and returns the integer part of the result, rounded down, with the preferred exponent set to this value's exponent minus the divisor's exponent.
+    public EFloat DivideToIntegerNaturalScale​(EFloat divisor) Divides two arbitrary-precision binary floating-point numbers, and returns the integer part of the result, rounded down, with the preferred exponent set to this value's exponent minus the divisor's exponent.

 **Parameters:**